 | LiveCodeBench (%) | 88.8 | - | 91.7 | 93.5 |

-⚠️ Common mistake: Don't take self-reported benchmarks at face value.
+Do not take self-reported benchmarks at face value.
 Different evaluation harnesses, agent scaffolding, and retry strategies can shift results significantly.
 Always validate against your own workload before making routing decisions.

 For a coding platform, the practical question is no longer only:

-Which closed model is best?
+Which closed model fits this task?

 It's now: